taddyorg/3s-docs/Schema Structured Syndication 83a111181e8e410bb27948b61b73c2ec.md

 ![podcast-ecosystem.png](Schema%20Structured%20Syndication%2083a111181e8e410bb27948b61b73c2ec/podcast-ecosystem.png)

 Podcasting is very different to every other content platform (YouTube, Instagram, TikTok) because **no one tech company owns podcasts**.
-Creators can choose to self-host or use a bunch of different hosting tool while listeners can listen to podcasts on Apple, Spotify, Overcast, PocketCast etc.
+Creators can choose to self-host or choose a hosting tool while listeners can listen to podcasts on any podcast player (Apple, Spotify, Overcast, PocketCast etc).

-However, the **user experience of podcast players is exceptional** and one of the big reasons for podcasting .
-When a user uses a podcast player, it behaves like any other content platform even though every podcast is self-published content from independent creators. yet, that isn't the focal point and user’s get the great experience they are accustomed to on the current centralized content platforms.
+Another big difference in podcasting is that if a creator ever leaves a content platform like YouTube, Instagram, TikTok they lose the subscribers they have built up on the platform.
+This isn't the case in podcasts where every podcast is self-published by the creators.
+If the creator wants, they can switch hosting tools but keep the listeners on all podcast players. ie) creators own the distribution to the audience in podcasting.

 ## Why not just use RSS?